☁️ Train ResNet-50 on AWS#

 The ResNet-50 Mild and Medium recipes utilize the very efficient and high performing [FFCV dataloader](https://ffcv.io/), requiring the raw ImageNet data to be processed into FFCV format.
 Composer can automatically perform this step for you prior to launching the training run, simply append the following command line arguments to the training command above: –train_dataset.imagenet.datadir /datasets/ImageNet/ –val_dataset.imagenet.datadir /datasets/ImageNet/ –train_dataset.imagenet.ffcv_write_dataset –val_dataset.imagenet.ffcv_write_dataset` The first two arguments simply specify the area of the raw ImageNet training and validation data, respectively.
 The second two arguments enable dataset conversion if the expected FFCV formatted files do not exist.

-To perform this conversion manually, please follow the instructions detailed in the [README](https://github.com/mosaicml/benchmarks/tree/main/blogs/resnet#running-a-recipe) in our [benchmarks repository](https://github.com/mosaicml/benchmarks/tree/main/blogs/resnet), which contains all the code associated with our original blog post.
+To perform this conversion manually, please follow the instructions detailed in the [README](https://github.com/mosaicml/examples/tree/main/examples/resnet#using-mosaic-recipes) in our [examples repository](https://github.com/mosaicml/examples/tree/main/examples/resnet), which contains all the code associated with our original blog post.

 We’ve performed various sweeps on AWS EC2 instances to understand the efficiency frontier across time, accuracy and cost as shown below.